Detroit’s Lead-Safe Ecosystem

 Preventing child lead poisoning is an issue that requires the involvement of many different organizations and groups across all sectors.
 Strong organizational and resource coordination is needed to eliminate lead hazards in Detroit’s building stock.

-Lead-safe stakeholders can use the new lead-safe ecosystem analysis, a series of ecosystem maps, and a lead-safe stakeholder directory to identify new partnerships and mobilize around lead poisoning prevention efforts, while residents can identify existing lead-safe services and resources in the city.
+Lead-safe stakeholders can use the lead-safe ecosystem case study analysis, a series of ecosystem maps, and a lead-safe stakeholder directory to identify new partnerships and mobilize around lead poisoning prevention efforts, while residents can identify existing lead-safe services and resources in the city.

 Direct Services and Resources